RobPo/lorapaper/readme.md

 Libraries used in this sketch are based on the LoRaWAN stack from IDEETRON/NEXUS, for more infos please check this great source: https://github.com/Ideetron/Nexus-Low-Power

 Created by Robert Poser, Dez 19th 2019, Dresden/Germany.
-Released under GNU Lesser General Public License, either version 3 of the License, or (at your option) any later version), check license.md for more information.
+Released under GNU Lesser General Public License, either version 3 of the License, or (at your option) any later version, check license.md for more information.

 We invested time and resources providing this  source code, please support Paperino and open source hardware @Ideetron, @Adafruit and @Watterott.